Igor's Book of Managementmanager

 - How do you keep people motivated?

-- How do you handle someone who really wants a promotion but isn’t ready?
+- How do you handle promotion preparation (and fever)?

 - How did you grow top talent

-- What are you looking for in an engineer when you recruit?
+- What are you looking for when you recruit?

 - Do they prefer to hire only experienced folks?